Articles on: Flows

 Result variable will only store up to 640 characters.

-If your service returns JSON, it'll be stored to the Lookup Webhook variable using @webhook.lookup_webhook to get the last webhook response.
+If your service returns JSON, it'll be stored to the Lookup Webhook variable using @webhook.json.lookup_webhook to get the last webhook response.
 The action log within the simulator will show you the returned JSON object:

 Evaluate the External Variable

 If the returned status value matches "shipped", "pending" or "cancelled", the contact will be directed accordingly.
-Otherwise, the contact will pass through the "other" category and receive a prompt to resubmit a value called by using @webhook.lookup_webhook.
+Otherwise, the contact will pass through the "other" category and receive a prompt to resubmit a value called by using @webhook.json.lookup_webhook.

 Viewing Webhook Events